michieltjampens/dcafs/docs/Basics.md

      *  Settings -> Preferences -> MISC. -> Update silently (checkbox) -> (click close)
   *  Working with xml is made a lot easier by installing the XML tools plugin
      * Plugins -> Plugin Admin -> search for 'XML tools' (click next) -> click checkbox -> install
-     * This will auto-close nodes (something that's easily forgotten)
+     * This will auto-close xml nodes (something that's easily forgotten)
   * In case you read the markdown docs locally, install the Markdown panel plugin
     * Plugins -> Plugin Admin -> search for 'Markdown panel' (click next) -> click checkbox -> install
     * To enable: